Houston Motorcycle Accident Lawyers

 Choose a Houston Motorcycle Accident Law Firm That Has Recovered Billions

-Our two founding attorneys, Kurt Arnold and Jason Itkin, were both been named as "Top Lawyers for the People" by H Texas Magazine in 2005 and have both been honored with several other recognition.
-They are not only locally known throughout Houston, Texas, but have become nationally known for their efforts to protect the legal rights of plaintiffs.
+Our two founding attorneys, Kurt Arnold and Jason Itkin, were both named "Top Lawyers for the People" by H Texas Magazine in 2005 and have both been honored with several other recognitions.
+They are not only locally known throughout Houston and Texas, but they have also become nationally known for their efforts to protect the legal rights of plaintiffs.
 They are even recognized outside of the legal sphere; both were listed in the Houston Business Journal in the "40 Under 40" for 2011—a list that recognizes those under the age of 40 who excel in their industry.

 Other honors that our firm has received include the following:

-If you were involved in a motorcycle accident in the Houston area, you can seek full compensation to cover your lifetime losses.
+If you were involved in a motorcycle accident in the Houston area, call our team.
 We also provide help nationwide, including Baton Rouge, Dallas, and more.
 Contact our firm to learn more.